-These are the individual risks that are the highest identified to Western Interconnection.
-Extreme risks are likely or almost certain to occur and have a severe or major impact.
+These are the highest identified individual risks to the Western Interconnection.
+Extreme risks are very likely to occur and have a severe impact.

-1. ENE: Large and prolonged heat waves: Prolonged heat waves cause stress on the interconnection as Balancing Authorities (BA) ensure there is enough generation to meet demand and transmission available to transfer it.
+1. ENE: Large and prolonged heat waves: Prolonged heat wave events cause stress on the interconnection as BAs ensure enough generation to meet the demand and transmission available to transfer it.
 The impact can also be more significant depending on the magnitude and regional scope of the heat wave.
-As experienced during the 2020 and 2022 heat waves, prolonged high temperatures affect transmission availability and most classes of generation.
+As experienced during the 2020 and 2022 heat waves, prolonged high temperatures impact transmission availability and most classes of generation.
 As the ambient temperature rises, facility derates will occur, causing a lack of transmission and generation availability.

-2. IBR: Performance and Validation Issues: Validating and studying the actual performance of IBRs is not being done consistently by applicable entities to avoid large-scale outages and to address systemic performance issues.
+2. IBR: Performance and Validation Issues: Validation and studying the actual performance of IBRs is not being consistently performed by applicable entities to avoid large-scale outages and to address systemic performance issues.

-Many large-scale disturbances on the BPS have resulted from the abnormal performance of IBRs across several generating facilities.
-These disturbances have resulted from systemic performance issues that have caused unexpected losses of inverter-based generation with the potential to cause widespread or cascading outages.
+Multiple large-scale disturbances on the bulk power system have resulted from the abnormal performance of IBRs across several generating facilities.
+These disturbances have resulted from systemic performance issues that have caused unexpected losses of inverter-based generation, with the potential to cause widespread or cascading outages.

 Few inverter-based Generator Owners are conducting performance validation activities to capture how the generating facility responds to grid disturbances with adequate and expected performance.
-Many of these inverter-based generating facilities lack the monitoring and data collection capability to perform post-fault event analysis.
+Many of these inverter-based generating facilities lack the monitoring and data collection capability to perform post-fault-event analysis.